Selects Cutoff Value for Variable Priority (VarPro).

 nodesize

-Nodesize of trees.
-If not specified, value is set using an internal function optimized for sample size and dimension.
+Minimum terminal node size.
+If not specified, an internal function sets the value based on sample size and data dimension.

 max.rules.tree